vectordotdev/content-old/posts/python-decorators.md

 logger.addHandler(timber_handler)
 ```

 That’s it.
 All you need to do is get your API key from timber.io, and you’ll be able to see your logs.
-We automatically capture them from the logging module, so you can continue to log normally, while we seamlessly add context.
+We automatically capture them from the logging module (and seamlessly add context), so you can continue to log normally.

 ![](https://images.ctfassets.net/h6vh38q7qvzk/5BUP5dDcrKae4yyaoy8ocE/ba33ae45edec6325109f05a44407a2e2/footer.png)